AnTony52/How-to-read-research-papers/README.md

     2. Abtract
     3. Conclusion
   Second time:
-    *read in details.
+    -read in details.
-    *Go in math formulas, methods.
+    -Go in math formulas, methods.
-    *Avoid unknown key words.
+    -Avoid unknown key words.
 But if it being repeated many times then it might be an important word.
 Search for that word later on.